 Misophonia sufferers instead react violently, experiencing extreme anxiety, stress and even rage, to everyday ‘trigger’ sounds like people eating, loud typing, colleagues sniffing and heels clacking on the street.

-We spoke to Tom, 33 from London who suffers from misophonia and set up online support website, Allergic To Sound, to help others.
+We spoke to Tom who suffers from misophonia and set up online support website, Allergic To Sound, to help others.

 When did you first realise your aversion to certain sounds wasn't something the majority of people experienced?

 "I was about 8 or 9 when I first realised that there was something was wrong with me.
 It’s very confusing as a child, because you have no idea what’s going on.